moogacs/docs.buf.build/docs/reference/images.md

 $ protoc -I . -o /dev/stdout foo.proto
 ```

-The resulting FileDescriptorSet will contain a single FileDescriptorProto with name `foo.proto`.
+The resulting FileDescriptorSet contains a single FileDescriptorProto with name `foo.proto`.

-By default, FileDescriptorSets will not include any imports not specified on the command line,
+By default, FileDescriptorSets don't include any imports not specified on the command line,
-and will not include source code information.
+and don't include source code information.
 Source code information is useful for generating
 documentation inside your generated stubs, and for things like linters and breaking change
 detectors.
 As an example, assume `foo.proto` imports `bar.proto`.
 To produce a FileDescriptorSet
 that includes both `foo.proto` and `bar.proto`, as well as source code information: